Magnetic confinement fusion

-Magnetic confinement fusion is an approach to generate thermonuclear fusion power that uses magnetic fields to confine fusion fuel in the form of a plasma.
-Magnetic confinement is one of two major branches of fusion energy research, along with inertial confinement fusion.
-The magnetic approach began in the 1940s and absorbed the majority of subsequent development.
+Magnetic confinement fusion (MCF) is an approach to generate thermonuclear fusion power that uses magnetic fields to confine fusion fuel in the form of a plasma.
+Magnetic confinement is one of two major branches of controlled fusion research, along with inertial confinement fusion.

-Fusion reactions combine light atomic nuclei such as hydrogen to form heavier ones such as helium, producing energy.
-In order to overcome the electrostatic repulsion between the nuclei, they must have a temperature of tens of millions of degrees, creating a plasma.
-In addition, the plasma must be contained at a sufficient density for a sufficient time, as specified by the Lawson criterion (triple product).
+Fusion reactions for reactors usually combine light atomic nuclei of deuterium and tritium to form an alpha particle (helium-4 nucleus) and a neutron, where the energy is released in the form of the kinetic energy of the reaction products.
+In order to overcome the electrostatic repulsion between the nuclei, the fuel must have a temperature of hundreds of millions of kelvin, at which the fuel is fully ionized and becomes a plasma.
+In addition, the plasma must be at a sufficient density, and the energy must remain in the reacting region for a sufficient time, as specified by the Lawson criterion (triple product).
+The high temperature of a fusion plasma precludes the use of material vessels for direct containment.
+Magnetic confinement fusion attempts to use the physics of charged particle motion to contain the plasma particles by applying strong magnetic fields.